Baccega/homelab/README.md

 - **Zero**: 👻 A phantom machine, used for installing NixOS on a new host.

-  Named after [Zero](https://the-nightmare-before-christmas.fandom.com/wiki/Zero), Jack's pet ghost-dog who serves of Tim Burton's The Nightmare Before Christmas
+  Named after [Zero](https://the-nightmare-before-christmas.fandom.com/wiki/Zero), Jack's pet ghost-dog from Tim Burton's The Nightmare Before Christmas

 - **Max**: 🐶 My main server, very good boy.